LinogeFly/hide-unwanted-streams-on-twitch/README.md

 Failing tests will throw errors into console.

 # Version history
+- 1.3.6 Fixed a bug when block list was getting reset if hitting total storage limit for a Chrome extension.
 - 1.3.5 Fixed a bug when solution was not working if Twitch was accessed with language specific URL.
 - 1.3.4 Fixed a bug when it was not possible to save long block lists due to quotation limit for settings (in Chrome only).
 - 1.3.3 Fixed a bug when "Infinite scroll" didn't get triggered sometimes on Games page (in Chrome only).